-In this Wealthify review for 2022, we’ll be outlining the company’s key pros and cons, while comparing it to similar providers in the fintech industry.
+This Wealthify review for 2023 will outline the company’s key pros and cons while comparing it to similar providers in the fintech industry.

 One of the more recent arrivals in a crowded Robo-advice sector, Wealthify are quickly earning a reputation for delivering superior value for retail investors.
 Following on from its acquisition by financial powerhouse Aviva, we review the latest offering from one of the fastest-growing investment brands in the UK.

 Our Wealthify review uncovers some of the main benefits and drawbacks that clients can expect when choosing this broker.

 Wealthify is an award-winning investment provider offering a smart approach to wealth management.
 Using a combination of market knowledge and technical expertise, it offers investment opportunities via a range of actively managed funds.

 Emboldening prospective clients with the promise to “make your money work harder“, the company offers numerous account options and two investment styles.
 With its low barriers to entry (you can invest with as little as £1), Wealthify helps those with little or no investment experience to get a foothold on the financial market.

 Looking for a Mobile Investment App?
 Check out our Guide on the 9 Best Investing Apps for UK Investors.

 To help explore Wealthify’s core proposition, we’ll continue this review by asking, “how does Wealthify work?”
 As a Robo adviser, the company utilises a combination of smart technology and investor oversight to actively create and manage portfolios on behalf of its users.

 During signup, you’ll be asked a series of questions about your investment goals and about your risk tolerance.
 You’ll then be assigned a portfolio risk level, depending on how much market volatility you can experience.
 In this way, you’ll have a purpose-built portfolio that considers your financial situation.
 It’s just like having your own personal investment manager, only a lot more techy.